Bayonetta (video game)

 is a 2009 action-adventure game developed by PlatinumGames and published by Sega.
 It was released for PlayStation 3 and Xbox 360 in Japan in October 2009, and in North America and Europe in January 2010.
 It was released on Wii U in September 2014, Windows in April 2017, Nintendo Switch in February 2018, and PlayStation 4 and Xbox One in February 2020.

 Bayonetta takes place in Vigrid, a fictional city in Europe.
-The game stars the eponymous character, a witch who is capable of shapeshifting and using various firearms.
-She possesses magical attacks and she can use her hair to summon demons to dispatch her foes.
+The game stars the eponymous character, a witch who nominally wields a variety of powerful firearms but can also use her hair to shapeshift, summon powerful demons, and execute powerful attacks.
+Stricken with amnesia, Bayonetta travels to Vigrid hoping to learn the truth of her past, while seeking to thwart a plot by her enemies, the angels of Heaven, to bring about apocalypse on Earth.

 The game features a rating system, which gives players a grade based on their performance, and a combat system similar to the Devil May Cry series.
 Although unlike Devil May Cry, which features a live Style Rank to directly judge the player, Bayonetta (and subsequent Platinum action games) feature an arena based ranking system, which judges players based on variables such as time, combo points and damage at the end of each individual fight which then gets tallied up at the end of each chapter to determine the final rank.

 Bayonetta was the third project released by PlatinumGames, which was founded by former Clover Studio employees.
 Development began in January 2007, with Hideki Kamiya as the director.
 The development team's name, "Team Little Angels," is a play on the name of the team who developed the first Devil May Cry game, "Team Little Devils."
 According to Kamiya, Bayonetta was completely original, though he drew some inspirations from Scandinavian mythology and played Devil May Cry 4 for reference.
 The game was designed to have a core theme of "sexiness" and to feature "fashionable" characters.
 To this end, Kamiya and artist Mari Shimazaki spent more than a year creating Bayonetta's design.
 Several demos were released prior to launch.

 Bayonetta received critical acclaim upon its release.
 The game was praised for its combat, presentation, and soundtrack, but also drew some criticism for its story and quick time events.
 The game was nominated for and won several end-of-the-year accolades, had sold over one million units worldwide by 2010, and is considered to be one of the greatest video games ever made.
 An anime film adaptation by Gonzo, Bayonetta: Bloody Fate, was released in Japan in November 2013.
 The game was followed by Bayonetta 2 (2014), Bayonetta 3 (2022), and Bayonetta Origins: Cereza and the Lost Demon (2023).